docker/docs/get-started/orchestration.md

     This describes a pod with a single container, isolating a simple ping to 8.8.8.8.

-4. In powershell, navigate to where you created `pod.yaml` and create your pod:
+4. In PowerShell, navigate to where you created `pod.yaml` and create your pod:

     ```shell
     kubectl apply -f pod.yaml